Competitive Bidding Pricing Scheme for Home Medical Equipment Problems

 The American Association for Home-care represents durable medical equipment providers, manufacturers, and other organizations in the home-care community.
 Members serve the medical needs of millions of Americans who require oxygen equipment and therapy, mobility assistive technologies, medical supplies, inhalation drug therapy, home infusion, and other medical equipment and services in their homes.
 The Association's members operate more than 3,000 home-care locations in all 50 states.
 Visit www.aahomecare.org/athome

-*This information is from an external source (American Association for Home-care).
+(i)Source/Reference: American Association for Home-care.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.

 - 1: Beaming Power to Medical Chips Within the Body : Stanford School of Engineering (2014/05/21)

 - 2: Old Person Smell: When Older People Smell Different : Mirai Clinical (2016/03/14)